 On weekends, customer support isn’t available 24/7.
 Customer support options are limited on weekends which can prove problematic for global teams.

 In addition to customer support, the platform also offers options for forum participation and user guides.

-Customers can also browse the knowledge base: articles, demo videos, and user guides can help resolve any queries.
+Customers can also browse the knowledge base: articles, demo videos, and user guides can help resolve most of the queries.

 Mailchimp’s Customer Support

-Mailchimp and Convertkit are a tie when it comes to customer support as they offer similar options.
+Mailchimp and Convertkit are comparable when it comes to customer support as they offer similar options.

 Mailchimp loses points in terms of customer support access.
 The subscription plan limits the availability of options.

 A free plan user of the platform will not have access to Mailchimp’s 24/7 chat support system.
-Actual telephone support is available only for the highest subscription plan.
+Phone support is available only for the highest subscription plan.